Nutlope/aicommits/README.md

 ---

 ## Installation and Usage
-The minimum supported version of Node.js is v14.19.0 (LTS).
+The minimum supported version of Node.js is v14 LTS.
 You can check your Node.js version with `node --version`.

 1. Install the CLI: